Auto-Transcript for S&P and NFSC Submission

 ERIA QUINT: Would there be a proposed budget range for each system to ensure a fair distribution of funds?
 There have been concerns that systems would be fighting each other for credits.

 HIGH-SECRETARY SHARRAD: We have avoided setting a firm per-system budget for the Jump Start program, since doing that disadvantages certain areas of the Empire.
 I’d prefer that the program focuses on the potential return on investment instead of the overall cost of each project.
 For example, building a new spaceport in, let’s say, Asura would be considerably more expensive than repairing the current one.
 But if the new port can handle more traffic and better facilitate trade, then it would be more beneficial to the long-term health of the system’s economy.

 ERIA QUINT: So you’re not concerned about the overall cost of this initiative?

 HIGH-SECRETARY SHARRAD: It will be a consideration, of course, but no arbitrary number will stop me from making the right decision for each system.
 These projects will create jobs, inject capital, and improve the lives of that system’s residents.
 I’m certain the economic boost provided by these projects will eventually outweigh their initial cost.

 ERIA QUINT: That’s quite the promise.

-HIGH-SECRETARY SHARRAD: Five years as High-Secretary has taught me a lot about the Empire; specifically that good things happen when we invest in ourselves.
+HIGH-SECRETARY SHARRAD: Eight years as High-Secretary has taught me a lot about the Empire; specifically that good things happen when we invest in ourselves.

 ERIA QUINT: Still, while most can’t deny that fixing local problems is a good thing, critics have continually cited the cost.
 Nothing in your proposal or any of your campaign speeches has clearly defined how it’ll be funded.